equinor/geodetic-engine/README.md

 ## Development environment

+The library requires **pyproj 3.8.0**.
+Version 0.2.0 tightens previously permissive behavior: unnamed datum changes are refused even when `allow_any_operation=True`, and dynamic CRSs require a finite coordinate epoch.
+The compatibility keyword remains accepted but cannot bypass either rule.
+Name every datum operation, or use a CRS with an explicit bound operation.

 The environment is pinned deliberately, because the EPSG dataset baked into `proj.db` is part of every answer this library gives.
 Two properties must hold, and both are asserted by `tests/test_environment.py`: